edward-designer/nextrain/README.md

   - a tag to indicate the fastest train to arrival at destination
 - **Optionally add an exchange station**
   - by selecting a train in the first leg, the connecting trains will be shown with the available time for changing trains
+  - direct trains between the from station to the final destination is highlighted with a tag
+- **URL Shortcuts**
+  - by entering the URL in the format of _/[from]/[change (optional)]/[destination]_, the corresponding train info will be shown
 - Real-time notices for delay/cancellation are shown whenever available
 - Localstorage to store selected stations
 - A reverse button for fast retrieving return information
 - Light/Dark theme

+## Todo

+- Add routes to favourites for fast retrival
+- Optimize layout design for small screens

 ## Tech Stacks